Batcherss/virustotal-vm-lists/README.md

 ## What here?

-Hardware Info (HW Info) is a set of data about your computer that helps you understand what’s inside your PC and how it’s running.
+Hardware Info (HW Info) is a set of data about your computer that helps for creating anti-vm scripts.
 Typical info collected includes:

 - **MAC Address** — the unique ID of your network interface, basically your network card’s passport.
 - **IP Address** — your local network address, so other devices know where to find you.